Use the API dashboard to inspect your recent API requests and webhooks.

 Time graphs & requests

 Click a node on the graph to list the requests for that period.
+In this case, clicking the right hand node then shows the 1 request in the table below the graphs, with its datetime and http status.

 Note the dashboard is not realtime.
 Your latest API requests may take a minute or so to arrive.